RaulMyron/rag-bb/README.md

-# This is RAG LMM generator
+# This is a RAG LMM  open source via openAI chat gpt

 chromadb running in docker